sanaakaddoura/How-Well-Do-Arabic-Large-Language-Models-Understand-A-Prompt-Based-Multi-Task-Evaluation/README.md

 ## Description

 This project evaluates and compares the effectiveness of different prompting techniques for Large Language Models (LLMs) across different Arabic Natural Processing Tasks (NLP).

-Prompt engineering is an important approach for improving the way LLMs respond to different tasks without modifying or retraining the underlying model.
-Different prompting strategies can affect the quality, accuracy, consistency, and usefulness of model-generated responses.

 The objective of this project is to experimentally evaluate different prompting techniques using a common evaluation setup.
 The project provides the prompts and codes required to reproduce the evaluation.

-The techniques investigated in this project include:
+The evaluated prompting techniques include:
 * Zero-Shot Prompting
 * Few-Shot Prompting
 * Chain-of-Thought (CoT) Prompting

-The experiments can be used to analyze how changes in prompt design influence the performance of an LLM on the selected tasks:
+The repository provides the code, prompts, and evaluation notebooks required to reproduce the experiments.
+Each experiment follows a common evaluation setup within its corresponding task, allowing the performance of different prompting techniques to be compared under consistent conditions.

+The repository is organized into four main folders, with each folder corresponding to one of the evaluated Arabic NLP tasks:
 * News Clasification
 * Sentiment Analysis
 * Question Answering
 * Text Summarization

----

-## Project Objectives

-The main objectives of this project are:

-1. To implement multiple prompting techniques.
-2. To evaluate the performance of different Arabic specific and multilingual LLMs performance on different tasks using different evaluation tasks.
-3. To compare the generated outputs using consistent evaluation criteria.
-4. To provide reproducible code and experimental results.
-5. To investigate how prompt design influences LLM performance in low resource language (Arabic Language).
+Each task folder contains multiple Jupyter notebooks.
+The notebooks are named according to the LLM and task being evaluated.
+For example, Allam_News_Classification_Different_Prompting_Techniques.ipynb contains the code used to evaluate the ALLaM model on the News Classification task using Zero-Shot, Few-Shot, and Chain-of-Thought prompting.

+Each notebook is organized into clearly labeled sections corresponding to the different stages of the experiment.
+The main experimental sections evaluate the model using Zero-Shot, Few-Shot, and Chain-of-Thought prompting.
+These sections contain the prompts, model inference procedures, and evaluation steps required to assess model performance for the corresponding task.

 ---